ArnaultMICHEL/guacamole-compose/README.md

-## TODO
+## New Features

+ - [x] use latest (@ 4 Sept 2023) version of guacamole and keycloak
- - [ ] use a dedicated keycloak realm for guacamole
+ - [x] use a dedicated keycloak realm for guacamole
- - [ ] add a dedicated client scope to transfer client roles in a OIDC CLAIM named [`groups`](https://guacamole.apache.org/doc/gug/openid-auth.html#configuring-guacamole-for-single-sign-on-with-openid-connect)
+ - [x] add a dedicated client scope to transfer client roles in a OIDC CLAIM named [`groups`](https://guacamole.apache.org/doc/gug/openid-auth.html#configuring-guacamole-for-single-sign-on-with-openid-connect)
- - [ ] set scripts to manage users (on keycloak), connexions and groups
+ - [x] set scripts to manage users (on keycloak), connexions and groups
+ - [x] configure guacamole admin user

 ## To use